olucchi03/Building-a-Virtual-Cybersecurity-Laboratory/README.md

 VMware 17 Workstation was downloaded and installed.
 Two virtual machines were created
 (a) Kali Linux (attacker environment)
+RAM: 2 GB
+Storage: 20 GB

+(b) Microsoft Windows 10 64 bit  (target environment)
+RAM: 2 GB
+Storage: 60 GB

-(b) Microsoft Windows 10 64 bit  (target environment) Internal virtual networking between VMs was established by assigning local Ip addresses to each vm.
+Internal virtual networking between VMs was established by assigning local Ip addresses to each vm.
 Connectivity was tested by pinging the ip addresses of each guest operating system from both VMS.
-Minimum System Specifications (per VM):
-RAM: 2 GB (minimum)
-Storage: 20 GB
-Processor: Dual-core or higher
-Note: BIOS-level virtualization must be enabled for optimal performance.

 Part II – Android Forensics Analysis and Reporting
 Objective:
 To analyze a provided Android forensic image and compile a formal digital investigation report.